NorthernMan54/homebridge-alexa/README.md

 * Support for Light Bulbs, Switches and outlets
 * Support for Color Light Bulbs and Colour Temperature of white Light bulbs
 * Support for Fans (As Alexa doesn't support Fans coverings I'm using Other)
-* Support for Window coverings/blinds (As Alexa doesn't support window coverings I'm using Other)
+* Support for Window coverings/blinds
 * Support for Garage Doors
 * Support for Temperature, Contact and Motion Sensors.
 * Support for Occupancy Sensors as a Contact sensor.